Frequently Asked Questions

 What will my visit be like?

-For a face-to-face session in LIB 362: when you first arrive, you should check-in at the front desk.
+For a face-to-face session in LIB 362: When you first arrive, you should check-in at the front desk.
 You can then have a seat at one of our tables, lounge chairs, or computers.
+A tutor will work with you one-on-one for your 45-minute session.

-Regardless if you meet with a consultant face-to-face or virtually, what happens from that point depends on you and what kind of session you have signed up for.
+Regardless if you meet with a consultant face-to-face or online, what happens from that point depends on you and what kind of session you have signed up for.
+Be as detailed as possible on your appointment form so that our tutors know how to help you.
 We understand that everybody learns and writes differently, and our goal is to help you discover or refine the writing practices that work best for you.
 We know that sharing your writing can be really intimidating, but don’t worry!
-Our awesome Writing Consultants are here to help you.
+Our awesome tutors are here to help you.

 Just how awesome are the Writing Consultants?

 We are chock-full of awesome.
-Our consultants are dedicated, empathetic, and approachable folks who love to talk about writing.
+Our tutors are dedicated, empathetic, and approachable, and they love to talk about writing!
 They engage in rigorous, ongoing training designed to deepen their tutoring practice.
-The UWC recruits talented students from all majors and minors, and currently our team represents 10 different disciplines from across the institution.
-Don't believe us?
-Come in and find out!
+The UWC recruits talented students from all majors and minors.

 How do I make an appointment?